Consistency of the mean and the principal components of spatially distributed functional data: Consistency of the empirical covariance operator

-Thus as long as $E\|X(\bs)\|^{\frac{4p-2}{p-1}}<\infty$, we conclude that, by stationarity,
+Thus as long as $E\|X(\bs)\|^{(4p-2)/(p-1)}<\infty$, we conclude that, by stationarity,

 where $M(p)$ depends on the distribution of $X(\bs)$ and on $p$, but not on $N$.
-It is now evident how the results of Section \ref{s:cm} can be used to obtain bounds for $E\|\hat{\Gamma}_N-C\|_\mathcal{S}^2.$ We state in Proposition \ref{pr:cov} the version for the general non-random design.
+It is now evident how the results of Section \ref{s:cm} can be used to obtain bounds for $E\|\hat{\Gamma}_N-C\|_\mathcal{S}^2$.
+We state in Proposition \ref{pr:cov} the version for the general non-random design.
 The special cases follow, and the random designs are treated analogously.
-It follows that if Assumptions \ref{ass:dep} and \ref{ass:dep_cov} hold, then $E\|\hat{\Gamma}_N-C\|_\mathcal{S}^2 \to 0$, under Type B or C sampling, provided $E\|X(\bs)\|^{4+\delta}<\infty$.
+It follows that if Assumptions \ref{ass:dep} and \ref{ass:dep-cov} hold, then $E\|\hat{\Gamma}_N-C\|_\mathcal{S}^2 \to0$, under Type B or C sampling, provided $E\|X(\bs)\|^{4+\delta}<\infty$. \begin{proposition} Let Assumptions~\ref{ass:dep} and \ref{ass:dep-cov} hold and assume that for some $\delta>0$ we have $E\|X(\bs)\|^{4+\delta}<\infty$.
+Assume further that $\mathfrak{S}_N$ defines a non-random design of Type \emph{A}, \emph{B} or \emph{C}.
+Then for any $\rho_N>0$ we have